lauzhenyi/socsci-metro/README.md

 # 📊 `socsci-metro`: A Metropolis-Based Beamer Theme for Social Science Presentations

+## 🔧 Built On

-**`socsci-metro`** is a LaTeX Beamer theme built on top of `metropolis`, tailored for social science, sociology, and empirical research presentations.
-It enhances the clean visual style of `metropolis` with structure and function specific to research communication.
+> **`socsci-metro`** is a LaTeX Beamer theme built on top of [Metropolis](https://github.com/matze/mtheme) Beamer theme, tailored for social science, sociology, and empirical research presentations.
+It enhances the clean visual style of `metropolis` with structure and function specific to research communication.presentations.

 ## ✨ Features